de2008de/quit_smoking_friend/README.md

 ## Demo Video :eye_speech_bubble:

-Click on me to YouTube!
+Click on the picture to watch the demo video on YouTube!

 [![Demo](assets/video_cover.png)](https://youtu.be/EhK-77EVjro)